Top 11 Freelance Writing Job Boards

 2. FreelanceWriting Morning Coffee - "Start your day with a fresh cup of freelance writing jobs!"
 This site is updated daily with lots of jobs, excluding the weekends.
 You can filter according to job skills and the ad source.
 You're also given the option of subscribing to receive emails with new job listings.

-5. Freelance Writing Gigs - Updated frequently and considered to be one of the better job boards on the web.
+5. Freelance Writing Gigs - Updated frequently and considered one of the web's better job boards.

-6. ALL Indie Writers - It's not updated as frequently, but lists each job and the rate of pay.
+6. ALL Indie Writers - It's not updated as frequently but lists each job and pay rate.

 7. Media Bistro - It's not just for writers, but it's updated regularly.
 Sign up to be notified by email when a new job is posted.

 8. Journalism Jobs - This job board is an excellent resource for those in journalism.
 It's updated daily with jobs from all over the country.